yozaner1324/PCC-Functions/README.md

 * function1 is a PCC function that uses `SpringContextBootstrappingInitializer` to create and persist an `ApplicationContext` and returns true.
-* function2 is another PCC function returns a greeting message formed using two beans (“Greeting” and “Addressee”) defined in the `ApplicationContext` that function1 created.
+* function2 is another PCC function that sums the values in the /Numbers region and returns it with a greeting message formed using two beans (“Greeting” and “Addressee”) defined in the `ApplicationContext` that function1 created.
 * holder is only relevant if using one of the non-recommended methods.
 It will create and store an `ApplicatioContext`. holder has code for using Spring with and without Spring Boot; currently, the Spring Boot code is commented out.
 The Spring Boot dependency is also commented out in the pom.xml.